Roof Types Explained

 Corrugated fibre cement sheets are a common roof covering in commercial and industrial buildings with many containing Asbestos Fibres.

 Not all fibre cement sheet roofs contain Asbestos, but we like to presume they do until a test proves otherwise.
 However, if installed prior to 1999 there is a good chance your roof contains some ACM (Asbestos Containing Materials).
 There is a relatively inexpensive test that we can carry out to determine this.

 As it ages Asbestos sheets become quite absorbent and retain water, also live growth and moss deposits can act like a sponge exacerbating the problem.
 Cracked and broken sheets are also an obvious sign of leaks.

 When initially installed, corrugated roof sheets have holes drilled at regular distances to enable a bolt (commonly a J bolt) to go through the sheet and hook on to the purlin below.
 Then, the installer would use rubber grommets (washers) to seal the hole.
 But over time these rubber grommets become perished due to UV rays, age, and general weathering and they break away.
 There are often hundreds or thousands of these on any one roof.
 Once they break away you have an uncovered hole and most likely some water ingress at seemingly random points across the roof.

-Other areas that can cause problems are roof-lights.
+that can cause problems are roof-lights.
 Sometimes there are cracks in or around the roof light due to age and environmental damage.
 Gaps can appear between the sheets or the roof-light and the sheet adjoining it.
 Loose flashing and poor joints along neighbouring buildings can also be a cause of leaks.

 If you have vents, chimneys, plant, ducting or any other protrusion coming through the roof from the inside to the outside these can cause water to come in to the building if improperly sealed.